-Robert Gotham, a ‘Devon Gotham’ (born after the family had strayed to the London area) and a Midlands Gotham, Mary, were transported to Australia early in the C19th, but neither appear to have left descendants.
-One of Robert’s brothers later chose to emigrate with his wife but I have found no evidence of children from the marriage, in England or Australia.
+Robert Gotham, a ‘Devon Gotham’ (born after the family had strayed to the London area) and a Shrops/Staffs Gotham, Mary, were transported to Australia early in the C19th, but neither appear to have left descendants.
+One of Robert’s brothers, John, later chose to emigrate with his wife there seem to have no children from the marriage born in England and they were too old when they emigrated to have had any in Australia.

 A brother and sister, Thomas and Ann, of the ‘Devon Gothams’ (Liverpool sub-group) emigrated in the middle of the C19th, both were married but only Ann had children so there are no resulting Gothams in Australia now.

 Stanley, a ‘Devon Gotham’ (Plymouth sub-group) had emigrated by 1913 and more have emigrated later in the C20th, under the Assisted Passage Migration Scheme and the Special Passage Assistance Programme.
-First to emigrate in this way were two families with women born Gotham but who had acquired other names on marriage, one from the ‘Devon Gothams’ Stoke on Trent sub-group, the other whose link is unknown; subsequently two men, one from the Midlands group, the other from the ‘Devon Gothams’ Stoke on Trent sub-group, who had had a family in England but it is not clear that they also emigrated.
+First to emigrate in this way were two families with women born Gotham but who had acquired other names on marriage, one, Lucy, from the ‘Devon Gothams’ Stoke on Trent sub-group, the other Megan, from the Shrops/Staffs group; subsequently two men also emigrated, one a bachelor from the Midlands group, the other from the ‘Devon Gothams’ Stoke on Trent sub-group, who had had a family in England before emigration.

 I’m not sure if there are any Gothams likely to carry on the name in Australia from any of these – more investigation needed.